Corporate

 Companies Must Hit a Moving Target to Build the Workplace of Tomorrow

-As Covid-19 upended lives across the globe, the world was forced to shrink behind four walls.
-Mounting exhaustion from frequent video calls, combined with family commitments and the disorienting effect of working hours spilling onto personal time, was overwhelming.
-But gradually, as the world settled into the rhythm of the new normal, working from home came as a revelation for many employees.
+As Covid-19 transformed corporate operations and upended lives across the globe, the world was forced to shrink behind four walls.
+Mounting exhaustion from frequent video conferencing calls, combined with family commitments and the disorienting effect of working hours spilling onto personal time, was overwhelming.
+But gradually, as the world settled into the rhythm of the new normal, normal working from home came as a revelation for many employees.

 With the pandemic showing signs of retreat and vaccination drives in full swing, companies are now contemplating the best ways to reverse the move.
 The crucial question to ask is this: how should the future of the workplace look?

-Over 55% of US employees would prefer to work from home at
+Over 55% of US employees would prefer hybrid work and work from home at

 least three days a week once pandemic concerns recede